 “I’m not an historian but I can get interested – obsessively interested – with any aspect of the past, whether it’s palaeontology or archaeology or the very recent past.”

 Grant believes in the little things… because they can mean so much.
 Oftentimes, the smaller the find the bigger the thrill.
-In his professional life he creates bleeding-edge digital media for national nonprofit, while in his off time he enjoys spending time with his wife and 4-year-old daughter, writing, cleaning and preserving his finds and is finally taking initiative to renovate his basement into a man cave/museum/home office.
+In his professional life he creates bleeding-edge digital media for a national nonprofit, while in his off time he enjoys spending time with his wife and 6-year-old daughter, fitness, writing, cleaning and preserving his finds.

 Grant’s favorite finds to date include the following: